West Africa

 16 countries with 450 million people (in 2024), spanning over 5,000,000 square kilometers is one of the fastest growing regions on the African continent: Benin, Burkina Faso, Cape Verde, The Gambia, Ghana, Guinea, Guinea Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo.

-Liberia stands out as Africa’s first independent nation, the Great Mosque of Djenne in Mali is known for its unique mud architecture, the Basilica of Our Lady of Peace of Yamoussoukro in Ivory Coast is the largest church in the world, larger even than St. Peter’s Basilica in Rome.
+Liberia stands out as Africa’s first independent nation, and the Great Mosque of Djenné in Mali is famed for its unique mud architecture.
+The Basilica of Our Lady of Peace in Yamoussoukro, Ivory Coast, is the largest church in the world, even larger than St. Peter’s Basilica in Rome.

 The region has been home to some of Africa’s most influential kingdoms and empires: The Songhai Empire in the 13th century and The Mali Empire in the 16th century became one of the largest empires in African history.
 Mansa Musa, the first king of Timbuktu and the great ruler of Mali Empire, was the richest person of all times.